bayfrontmedia/bones-service-api/docs/setup.md

     'user' => [
         'allow_register' => false, // Allow public user registration?
         'allow_delete' => true, // Allow users to delete their own accounts?
-        'unverified_expiration' => 10080, // If RBAC users require verification, duration before unverified users are deleted (in minutes), 0 for unlimited: 10080 = 7 days
+        'unverified_expiration' => 10080, // If RBAC users require verification, duration before unverified users are deleted (in minutes).
+0 to disable.
+10080 = 7 days
+        'unverified_new_only' => true, // Remove only new unverified users?
+When false, all unverified users will be eligible for deletion
         'password_request' => [ // Password reset request
             'enabled' => true,
             'wait' => 3,